Note: I am a believer who takes God’s Word as He gives it to us in the Bible.

 The lines become blurred so quickly & grey areas are very easy to fall into.

 I admit.
-I love all of the seasonal candy, especially when it goes on sale November first, I enjoy watching the classic “It’s The Great Pumpkin, Charlie Brown,” going to fall festivals, & I carved my first pumpkin last year when my little niece asked for help.
+I love all of the seasonal candy, especially when it goes on sale November first, a few falls ago I started watching the classic “It’s The Great Pumpkin, Charlie Brown,” I enjoy going to fall festivals, & I carved my first (& last) pumpkin last year when my little niece asked for help.

 But then I begin to worry, do these things count as participating in Halloween?